glennpai/aruix/readme.md

 ## Purpose
 A semi-modular Discord.py bot that serves as a testing ground for anything and everything I want a bot to do.
-I have had several iterations of Discord bots over time and wanted to create one flexible enough to drop in commands at a whim without writing monolithic code.
+I have had several iterations of Discord bots over time and wanted to create one flexible enough to drop in commands at a whim without maintaining monolithic Python code.
+This bot is not focused on speed or performance but rather the ability to add and remove features in an instant.
 This project will primarily be a Discord.py bot but may eventually be ported to Discord.JS as another project.

 ## Disclaimer